Tyler Chance Yarbro

 Yarbro has been selected by her peers for inclusion in the 2016-2019 Editions of The Best Lawyers in America©.
 She is currently listed in the the fields of Litigation: Labor and Employment , Employment law: Individuals and Employment Law: Management).

 In 2017, Yarbro was nominated by the Mayor and appointed by the Metro Council to the Greenways and Open Spaces Commission.
 Previously, she served on the Community Corrections Advisory Board for nine years.
-She also serves on the YWCA Advocacy Committee and on the board of directors of Rooftop Nashville.
+She also serves on the YWCA Advocacy Committee.

 She is married to Jeff Yarbro, also an attorney.
 They have two children.